VenkateshYadavP/PVRadioButton/README.md

 # PVRadioButton
-Radio Button for iOS apps
+Radio Button and Radio Buttons View for iOS apps, Swift

 This library allows you to easily add Radio Buttons to your views in two ways.